 The operation is performed under a general anaesthetic and usually takes 1 to 2 hours.

-Your surgeon will then separate your gallbladder from your liver, and remove it.
+Your surgeon will remove your gallbladder.
+They will free up and secure your gallbladder duct (cystic duct) and artery, separate your gallbladder from your liver, and remove it.

 What complications can happen?

 Some of these can be serious and can even cause death.